Sweet Sausage and Three Cheese Lasagna

-For the meat sauce: Heat oil in a Dutch oven or a large, heavy-bottomed pot over medium-high heat.
-When it shimmers, add onion and garlic, season well with salt and freshly ground black pepper and cook until just softened.
-Add sausage and ground pork and stir to break up meat.
-Cook, stirring occasionally, until meat starts to color, about 8 to 10 minutes.
-Add wine and cook, scraping bottom of pan to incorporate browned bits, until the alcohol smell is cooked off.
-Add tomatoes, 1 tablespoon salt, basil, oregano, bay leaf, and season well with freshly ground black pepper.
-Stir until well mixed and tomatoes start to simmer.
-Reduce heat to low and simmer, stirring occasionally, until flavors meld, at least 10 minutes and up to 1 hour.
+For the meat sauce: Heat the oil in a Dutch oven or a large, heavy-bottomed pot over medium-high heat.
+When it shimmers, add the garlic and onions, season well with salt and freshly ground black pepper and cook until just softened.
+Add the sausage and ground pork and stir to break up the meat.
+Cook, stirring occasionally, until the meat starts to color, 8 to 10 minutes.
+Add the wine and cook, scraping the bottom of the pan to incorporate the browned bits, until the alcohol smell is cooked off.
+Add the tomatoes, 1 tablespoon salt, the basil, oregano and bay leaves and season well with freshly ground black pepper.
+Stir until well mixed and the tomatoes start to simmer.
+Reduce the heat to low and simmer, stirring occasionally, until the flavors meld, at least 10 minutes and up to 1 hour.

 For the lasagna: Position an oven rack in the middle of the oven and preheat to 375 degrees F.

 Spread 2 cups of the sauce in a thin layer over the bottom of a 13-by-9-inch baking dish.
 Layer 4 noodles over the sauce, top with 2 cups more sauce and spread it evenly over the noodles.
 Evenly dollop one-quarter of the ricotta across the sauce, top with one-quarter of the mozzarella and sprinkle evenly with one-quarter of the Parmigiano-Reggiano.
 Repeat with the remaining ingredients, for a total of 4 layers.